ppy/osu-wiki/news/2025/2025-06-06-fantasy-world-art-contest.md

 ---

-*Header and promotional artwork by finalist [Yuuehan](https://osu.ppy.sh/users/7614399) from the [15th Anniversary Art Contest](https://osu.ppy.sh/home/news/2022-09-15-anniversary-art-contest-results)!*
+*Header and promotional artwork by finalist [leeian](https://osu.ppy.sh/users/12595640) from the [Midnight Moment Art Contest](https://osu.ppy.sh/home/news/2025-01-01-midnight-moment-art-contest-results)!*

 Hyped?
 Good, your next task is to head over to the [Springtime Showdown Art Contest listing](https://osu.ppy.sh/community/contests/242) once you've finished cooking your masterpiece and drop it there.
 You may reupload your entry to your heart's desire if you want to make any adjustments, but you only have **20 days** to do so before the doors close off forever (20 March 2025, 18:00 UTC), so don't brood over which brush to use for too long!